e3la/i2dc/README.md

 - Custom field mapping for specific IR schemas
 - Alt text generation using AI
-- OCR for embedded text in images
+- OCR of embedded text in images
-- Direct integration with repository platforms

 ---